supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/concepts.md

 A Developer Config is a Typescript object that declaratively defines the behavior of a set of [Sync Configs](#sync-config).
 It also contains metadata about Salesforce as a data source.

-A Developer Config is authored by the developer and deployed to the Supaglue Integration Service backend which is responsible for executing the sync.
+A Developer Config is authored by the developer and deployed to the Supaglue Integration Service backend which is responsible for parsing it and ultimately executing Sync(s).

 ### Schema